Skip to cookie consent Skip to main content

 man experiencing muscle pain after workout at the gym

-So when is it important to listen to discomfort and when can you push it?
-As a former athletic trainer for professional football teams, including the New England Patriots and Detroit Lions, Granito offers expert advice to help you stay safe while crushing your goals.
+When is it important to listen to discomfort and when can you push it?
+Learn how to stay safe while crushing your fitness goals.

 Body and muscle pains you shouldn’t ignore